FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 `http://gedcomx.org/Evidence` | An identifier for the evidence that supports the person.
 For example, when a persona is extracted from a source, it MAY provide a unique identifier.
 As evidence for a person is gathered, the (working) person conclusion identifies the evidence used to support the conclusion by including each persona identifier in the list of identifiers for the person.
 `http://gedcomx.org/Deprecated` | An identifier that has been relegated, deprecated, or otherwise downgraded.
 This identifier is commonly used as the result of a merge when what was once a primary identifier for a person is no longer primary.
 `http://gedcomx.org/Persistent` | An identifier that is considered to be a long-term persistent identifier.
 Applications that provide persistent identifiers are claiming that links to the person using the identifier won't break.
+`http://gedcomx.org/ComponentEvidence` | An identifier for the evidence that supports the person and MUST be considered a "component" of the person, as defined by an [N-Tier Evidence Architecture](#n-tier-architecture).

 #### identifier type examples